FREE SHIPPING on orders over $65 International: over $250

 Were Cha Hai Always Used?

 Long long ago in the Tang Dynasty, during the times of the great Sage of Tea Lu Yu, cha hai weren’t used.
-Before it came around, teacups would be lined up in a circle (or other shapes depending on the number of cups), and tea would be poured from the gaiwan/teapot in a steady stream without stopping.
+They only gained ground during the Ming and Qing Dynasties, when Gong Fu Cha practices became more standardized.
+Before it came around, teacups would be lined up in a circle (or other shapes depending on the number of cups), and tea would be poured from the gaiwan/teapot in a steady uninterrupted stream.
 This rarely resulted in the same taste unless the tea master was exceptionally skilled in this art of tea-pouring.
 Nowadays there are still some masters who refuse to use cha hai because they hold faith and pride in their pouring skills.

 Ensuring that the participants of a tea ceremony have equal experiences is an integral part of tea culture that should not be overlooked.